Klik hier om dit bericht in het Nederlands te lezen.

 At the restaurant Yasmine and Eline were being served by a spoilt, unmotivated waitress.
 Whenever she was not around, the duo would imitate her frequent sighs and eye rolls.
 However delightful that activity may have been, Yasmine thought it was necessary to address the elephant in the room.

 ‘Eline, why did you defend me like that at the audition?
 I mean, the judges even said you were likely to get the part.
 You could’ve just kept quiet and become the new star of that show.
 So why did you waste such an opportunity?’

 Eline glanced at Yasmine to be sure whether that was a legitimate question.
-When it became clear that her messmate was being serious, she replied: ‘I consider it my duty to stand up for people facing injustice.
+When it became clear that her messmate was being serious, she replied: ‘I consider it my duty to stand up for people who are treated unfairly.
 I personally think that’s the only right thing to do.
 Would you rather I hadn’t done anything?’

 ‘No, I really appreciated what you did for me, don’t get me wrong.
 It’s just … I’m not used to it.
 And it’s not like we really know each other.’